rm-gupta/skillSprint1/ReadMe.md

 Our project closely matches the general functions mentioned in the proposal.
 For the Alpha release, we had the launch screen, the registration/login Page, the structures for core skill delivery, which are the home Screen and skill details screen, the user profiles screens, the basic video upload screen, and a scoring system for streaks.

+ADDITIONALLY, we were having issues with creating new user accounts.
+Here are our dummy credentials to test the app:
+Username: testuser@gmail.com
+Password: Testuser1234